tc39/proposal-wavy-dot/README.md

 The old [ECMAScript strawman concurrency proposal](https://web.archive.org/web/20161026162206/http://wiki.ecmascript.org/doku.php?id=strawman:concurrency) also described a simple desugaring of an infix bang (*!*) operator to allow chaining of remote-able promise operations.
-This proposal reintroduces the infix bang syntax, with simple semantics integrated with extensions to the `Promise` API.
-We explain the notion of a *handled Promise*, which extends a given `Promise` to implement different infix bang behaviors.
+To avoid conflict with TypeScript, this proposal instead introduces the wavy dot syntax (*~.*) syntax, with simple semantics integrated with extensions to the `Promise` API.
+We explain the notion of a *handled Promise*, which extends a given `Promise` to implement different wavy dot behaviors.
 These mechanisms, together with weak references, enable writing remote object communications systems, but they are not specific to any one.
 This proposal does not include any specific usage of the mechanisms we propose, except as a motivating